Residential tenancy protection for domestic violence victims

 - The Tribunal must consider the impact on all tenants and the landlord.

-- If you want the tenancy to be terminated, and another tenant or the landlord does not agree with your application, then the tenancy can only be terminated if the Tribunal decides that you would suffer more hardship than the other person.
+- If you want the tenancy to be terminated, and another tenant or the landlord doesn't agree with your application, then the tenancy can only be terminated if the Tribunal decides that you would suffer more hardship than the other person.

-- If you want to remain in the property without the perpetrator, the Tribunal must decide whether you can continue to meet your obligations as a tenant eg pay the rent.
+- If you want to remain in the property without the perpetrator, the Tribunal must decide whether you can continue to meet your obligations as a tenant, for example, pay the rent.
 The Tribunal must also take into account any views put forward by the landlord.

 Your safety at the hearing

 The Tribunal has at least one security guard present at all times to ensure the safety of people at the Tribunal.